leolanese/JS_ES6_workshop/README.md

 [Ej1: Computed property keys](http://www.es6fiddle.net/ibnp05oa/)

 ### Default parameter values: =
+We can now set defaults when defining arguments
 ```javascript
 function f(x, y=10, z=20) {
   // y is 10 and z is 20 if not passed (or passed as undefined)